 Yukon is a community in the Oklahoma City Metro area with a growing population and is regarded as one of the best places to live in Oklahoma.
-We’re proud of what we’ve helped make here.
 Our schools are award winning.
-People visit from all over to be part of our festivals.
+Our festivals bring people in from all across the state.
 Our hospital provides a high level of care, while diverse retail offerings and restaurants attract guests from across the region.
-Amenities combined with affordability, mean our quality of life is amazing too (which is probably why Business Week magazine named us Best Affordable Suburb).
-We’re even home to some of the world’s finest cattle and the famous Express Clydesdales.
+Amenities combined with affordability, mean our quality of life is amazing.

 Living In Yukon